katydecorah/katydecorah.github.io/code/_posts/2014-01-15-escape-by-carla-corrales.md

 ### Updated 01/18/2014

-I wanted to give this Pen a little more pizazz by making the dial spin immediately and then spin again on hover.
+I wanted to give this Pen a little more pizazz by making the dial spin and then spin again on hover.
 To make this happen, I needed to trade in my `transition` for `animation`, but more importantly, I needed to learn more about `animation-play-state`.
 I had never thought to use this property until I read Lea Verou's, [Smooth state animations with animation-play-state](http://lea.verou.me/2014/01/smooth-state-animations-with-animation-play-state/).

 Starting out, I added the `animation` to `.marker:after` and I added `animation-play-state` to `.marker:hover:after`.
 I wanted the animation to play and then play again on `:hover`.
-After trying out all of the values and combinations of values, I finally began to understand this property.
+After trying out all the values and combinations of values, I finally began to understand this property.
 I like to think about `animation-play-state` like watching a movie and the remote is my `:hover` target.

 <h4>{% include icons/play.svg %} <code>animation-play-state: running;</code></h4>